 HIRE A PROFESSIONAL

 Many landscapers and gardeners now specialize in container and balcony gardening.
-Here are tips on how to hire a professional, and a member directory by geography and specialty.
+Check Landscape Ontario's online resources for tips on how to hire a professional, a member directory by geography and specialty, and more.

 Check YOUR LOCAL COFFEE SHOP for burlap coffee bags, coffee grounds and a variety of plastic containers that can be of use to gardeners.